hubmapconsortium/software-docs/docs/faq.md

 </details>

-<details><summary>How have antibodies been verified? </summary>
+<details><summary><b>How have antibodies been verified? </b></summary>

-For the first data release, all antibodies were validated by individual groups.
-With the upcoming second data release in 2021, complete antibody information will be available, including antibody clone, vendor, RRID, conjugation information, etc. Additional antibody validation standards will be implemented in subsequent data releases.
+Initially, all antibodies were validated by individual groups.
+With later data releases, complete antibody information, including antibody clone, vendor, RRID, conjugation information, etc. became available.
+Additional antibody validation standards were also implemented.
 For the development of our antibody validation levels, we followed the antibody verification guidelines established in the following manuscripts:

 [A proposal for validation of antibodies.](https://pubmed.ncbi.nlm.nih.gov/27595404/)
 - Uhlen M, Bandrowski A, Carr S, Edwards A, Ellenberg J, Lundberg E, Rimm DL, Rodriguez H, Hiltke T, Snyder M, Yamamoto T. Nat Methods.
 2016 Oct;13(10):823-7. doi: 10.1038/nmeth.3995.
 Epub 2016 Sep 5.PMID: 27595404